Edith Nash: Early life

 Edith Henriet Rosenfels was born in 1913 as the youngest child and only girl in a Jewish family in Oak Park, Illinois.
 She had three older brothers: Richard, and identical twins Paul and Walter.
 Edith later described their mother Helen (d.
 1965) as politically liberal; for years she was on the Abraham Lincoln Center Board on the South Side of Chicago.
 Their father Irwin S. Rosenfels, a businessman, died in 1935.
 In terms of family dynamics, Edith believed she was the favorite of their father; she said he found the boys difficult to deal with, and Richard was preferred by their mother.
 Richard earned a PhD in botany; Paul became a psychiatrist and psychoanalyst, and Walter worked in advertising as a copy writer.
 As they grew up, the three brothers realized they were homosexual, but never discussed it openly with their parents.

 Edith Rosenfels met her future husband Philleo Nash while in college at the University of Chicago.
 He roomed for a time with her older brother Paul and was getting his PhD in anthropology.
 On November 2, 1935, they married.
 Edith Nash, also trained as an anthropologist, did field work in the American West in the 1930s among Native Americans.
 Their children were daughters Maggie and Sally.

 Paul Rosenfels became a board-certified psychiatrist and psychoanalyst in Chicago, but taught as well as having a clinical practice.
 He left academia in the 1940s, serving in the military and then in the California prison system.
 He published a book against psychoanalysis.
 He was the only brother to marry and have a child, but left his family when he moved to California.
 After living there as a homosexual, he moved to New York City in 1962.
 He started a private practice and in 1971 published a book about homosexuality, saying it was as valid as heterosexuality.
 In 1973 he and Dean Hannottee with students co-founded the Ninth Street Center in New York City for the study of humanity.
 It included peer counseling and group discussions.

-Years in Washington, DC
+Education career

-After the Nashes moved to Washington, D.C., in 1942 when Philleo gained a position in the Franklin D. Roosevelt administration, Edith Nash became the second director and co-founder of the Georgetown Day School, the first racially integrated school in the capital.
+After moving to Washington, D.C. in 1942, Nash became the second director and co-founder of the Georgetown Day School, the first racially integrated school in the capital.
 She served there from 1961 to 1975.

-After they left Washington, the Nashes settled in Philleo's home town of Wisconsin Rapids, Wisconsin.
-They returned to Washington in the early 1960s, when Philleo served as Director of the Bureau of Indian Affairs under John F. Kennedy and Lyndon B. Johnson.
-He always said was the best job he ever had.
-After her husband's death in 1990, she managed their family Biron, Wisconsin, cranberry marsh and processing business mostly from there.
+After they left Washington, the Nashes settled in Wisconsin Rapids, Wisconsin.
+She returned to Washington in the early 1960s After her husband's death in 1990, Nash managed their family in Biron, Wisconsin, cranberry marsh and processing business mostly from there.
 They had also often stayed at their cottage in Biron.
-She became active in local and state politics, and was an early supporter of U.S. Senator Russ Feingold, a Wisconsin Democrat.
+She became active in local and state politics and was an early supporter of U.S. Senator Russ Feingold.